 I’m inspired by places, which must be why I love travelling so much.
 And I love listening to people’s stories, trying to understand what they dream about, what makes them tick; wondering what our lives would be like if I’d been born in their place and they'd been born in mine.

-Lily Hyde is a British writer who has been living in and travelling around Eastern Europe, the former Soviet Union and the far east for over fifteen years.
-In addition to writing fiction, she covers Ukraine affairs for international media including The Guardian,The Times, Foreign Policy, Newsweek, New Internationalist.
-Lily also works as a consultant in public health and human rights.
+Lily Hyde is a British writer, journalist and editor specialising in Eastern Europe and the former Soviet Union.
+In addition to writing fiction, she covers Ukraine affairs for international media including The Guardian,The Times, Foreign Policy, Politico, Roads&Kingdoms, Slate, IRINnews, .Coda, New Eastern Europe.
+She has written extensively on Crimea and the war in east Ukraine, focusing on indigenous peoples, humanitarian issues, displacement and human rights abuses.
+Lily also works as a consultant in public health (in particular HIV/AIDS and TB) and human rights.

 An author profile here.
 See my blog for what I'm working on and thinking about right now.